Queensland Cultural Centre: Queensland Museum (QM)

 The Queensland Museum was established in 1862, and has had many homes, including The Old Windmill (1862–1869) – Parliament House (1869–1873) – General Post Office (1873–1879) – followed by being based at a building on William Street, which was later home to John Oxley Library (1879–1899) – the Exhibition Hall, now called the Old Museum Building (1899–1986).
-The Queensland Museum moved to the Queensland Cultural Centre on the South Bank in 1986 and has an area of 6,500 square meters (70,000 sq ft).
+The Queensland Museum moved to the Queensland Cultural Centre on the South Bank in 1986 and has an area of 6,500 square metres (70,000 sq ft).
 In addition to the main museum area, the building also houses the Queensland Sciencentre, a permanent interactive science exhibition suitable for people of all ages.
 It plays an important role in educating people about new developments in science.

 The Queensland Museum stands on the north side of Melbourne Street and southwest of the pedestrian Whale Mall.
 It is a seven-story building that houses four levels of public exhibition space, administrative and research offices, a library, and collections storage.

 The monolithic square building is a closed box that provides a controlled climate for the exhibits.
 A large, deep opening is cut into the solid concrete wall on Gray Street and houses a dramatic, three-story garden.
 The other facades are generally massive.
 A forecourt facing Melbourne Street with a wide concrete stair forms the main entrance to the building.
 A prominent, glazed, double-height escalator hall projects from the façade and leads up to the large main foyer on Level 2.

 The floor plan consists of large open floor plates on either side of a wide central spine of vertical circulation, interstitial spaces and service areas.
 The exhibition levels are stepped halfway up each other on either side of the spine, allowing visitors to orient themselves and experience the exhibits in sequence.
 The exhibit spaces vary in size to accommodate a range of exhibit sizes.
 Offices on Levels 5 and 6 have access to generous garden balconies on the northeast side overlooking the lower QAG and Brisbane River.

 Accessed from Grey Street is an open-air loading dock, shared with QAG.